esrf-bliss/Lima-documentation/source/install_linux.rst

 Compilation
 ```````````
-Every think is managed by root Makefile.
+Everything is managed by the root Makefile.

 * So first generate the config.inc file.